wp-plugins/flash-gallery/readme.txt

 **Changes in 1.3** (2010-07-04)

 1. Halfed the gallery size (113KB to 50KB!)
+1. The gallery sleeps (consumes no CPU) when the mouse leaves.
 1. Proper fallback for visitors lacking javascript or Flash.
 1. "Enable / Disable"-option for visitors to revert to the ordinary gallery at any time.
 1. Right-click menu now features *"open image in new tab"* and *"copy image url"*.